 “Prepare the way for the people; build up the highway; clear it of stones [obstacles]; lift up a signal over the peoples.”
 Isaiah 62:10

 Step 1.
-Establish Home Prayer Altars – Local Houses of Prayer
+Establish Your Home Prayer Altar.
+Be a Local House of Prayer.

 The first of the five steps is for us each to establish an ongoing commitment to personal prayer on behalf of our household (Joshua 24:15).
 The principal of two or three of you praying in agreement is applied here as prayer for your family and with your family or household.
 It is especially crucial that husbands and wives pray together daily – even briefly.
 The enemy will do everything in his power to distract and disrupt this.